Skip to Main Content

 Cultural Programming and the Land Itself

-The property sits in the piko, the Hawaiian term for centre, of five volcanic mountains, and that geography shapes its cultural offer in ways that go beyond the decorative.
+The property sits in the piko, the Hawaiian term for centre, of five volcanic mountains, and that geography shapes its cultural offer.
 Danny Akaka serves as the resort's kahu hānai, a knowledge keeper, and leads sessions on the island's mythology.
 The Hale 'I'ike Cultural Center runs programmes including kōnane, the Hawaiian board game, and there are organised hikes to an ancient petroglyph site on the property's grounds.
 The sea turtle conservation programme, through which guests help measure young honu before their release, represents the kind of participatory naturalist activity that has become a benchmark for responsible resort programming across the Pacific.

 The two 18-hole golf courses add a different dimension.
 The South Course, built on a 16th-century lava flow, plays through a'a lava, which is as demanding a visual setting as golf produces anywhere in the United States.
 The North Course moves through kiawe forest.
 Both were designed by Homer Flint, Raymond Cain, and Robin Nelson.
 Water sports, organised through the Surf Shack, run from stand-up paddleboarding and kayaking to outrigger canoe excursions and what the property describes as underwater rock running.